DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Your teacher training course might be provided by a university, school, college or group of schools.

+Courses can be school or university led.
+School led courses typically have more time based in schools.
+Speak to the course provider for more information.

 As part of selecting your teacher training course, you will need to decide if you want to train to teach at a primary or secondary level.
 [Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).

-Some courses have different course structures and have placements in different kinds of schools, such as special schools.
-Talk to your teacher training provider to find out what they can offer you.

 [Find teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/).